Competition Frequently Asked Questions

 HOW CAN I DETERMINE IF A TEAM IS AVAILABLE FOR MY CHILD?

-The Competition Page on this lists each of the coaches and the
+The Competition page of the website list each of the coaches and the

 age groups for which we anticipate having teams.
 You can either 1)